Documented Timeline of DeFi Exploits

 Kelp DAO rsETH Bridge

-Kelp DAO's rsETH bridge was apparently exploited in a LayerZero-based attack, with estimated losses of roughly $292 million.
+Kelp DAO's rsETH bridge was apparently exploited in a LayerZero-based attack, with estimated losses around $293 million.

 Source: The Block